lmompela/Creole_POS_Toolkit/README.md

-# Martinican Creole POS Tagger Toolkit
+# Creole POS Tagger Toolkit

 A modular Python package and CLI for training, predicting, and analyzing transformer-based POS taggers on CoNLL‑U data.
 Includes three ready‑to‑use, fine‑tuned models for Martinican Creole: